aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post halfload.md

 This section occurs after `halfload` is set to true and the coroutine yielded making the new value visible to the rest of the game.

 ## Last player and enemy setup
-This part only contains miscellaneous initialisations logic mainly about the `plyaerdata` and `enemydata`:
+This part only contains miscellaneous initialisations logic mainly about the `playerdata` and `enemydata`:

 - All `enemydata` battleentity have their `rigid` gravity enabled
 - The `dimmer` gets childed to the `battlemap` with a clear color and then disabled (this reveals the scene as it was hidden earlier)